 4. Diminished value assessment and preparation of dv Insurance Claim Documentation: Here is another area where a LOCAL expert is essential.
 You need someone who can build a Diminished Value insurance claim from the ground up, which includes an assessment of the quality of the work done.
 How can an Internet site evaluate the paint spray work or the fitting of spaces between sheet metal components?

 5. Valuations, Negotiations, and alternate Solutions: Your expert can and should be in the best position to make estimates of actual cash value figures for your vehicle pre-accident and projected after potential repair work.

 He can also attack those inaccurate computer printouts that the insurance adjusters usually present to demonstrate lower actual cash values for vehicles like yours.
 DO NOT BE INTIMIDATED by those printouts: they have been held to be deceptive and incomplete in court cases.
-Actual vehicle sale or listing information trumps those computer-generated reports that the insurance adjuster, and an expert can help to compile more convincing evidence to support your higher actual cash value loss demand.
+The actual vehicle sale or listing information trumps those computer-generated reports that the insurance adjuster and an expert can help to compile more convincing evidence to support your higher actual cash value loss demand.

 Let the expert take on the insurance adjuster in negotiating the total loss of your vehicle.
 He can fight for the payment of extras you had installed, including the value-added element of expensive repairs.

-Third, in the event you want to fight having your vehicle totaled, the expert can negotiate ways to employ used and/or NON-OEM parts to reduce the costs of repair to a level that will mean you can keep your vehicle.
+Third, in the event you want to fight to have your vehicle totalled, the expert can negotiate ways to employ used and/or NON-OEM parts to reduce the costs of repair to a level that will mean you can keep your vehicle.